When COCAINE Ruled The Airwaves by Bill Knell

 Cocaine* is nothing new in the entertainment industry.
 Many silent screen actors used it, along with opium and other addictive substances.
 Musicians and performers used it and many still do.
 A famous Big Band drummer used it in the 1930s-1940s.
 He later kicked the habit and admitted it affected his performances and often ruined his timing.

 In more recent decades many “A List” film and television actors used Cocaine.
-Dennis Quad managed to kick a long time habit, then tattled on the industry.
+Dennis Quad managed to kick a long time habit, but not before it helped ruin his marriage to Meg Ryan.
+Once clean, he tattled on the industry.
 He said that many big budget films had money for drugs built into their budgets, often hidden in petty cash.

-When the acclaimed record album “Rumours* was being recorded by the group Fleetwood Mac, they would come into the studio around Midnight, party until dawn and begin recording in the morning while still high.
+When the acclaimed record album ‘Rumours’ was being recorded by the group Fleetwood Mac, they would come into the studio around Midnight, party until dawn and begin recording in the morning while still high.
 The sound engineers were also high most of the time.
-Cocaine was their drug if choice.
+Cocaine was their drug of choice.
 Feeling they could not have made the album without it, the band actually considered thanking their dealer in the cover notes.
-Much of this occured because they had an open ended budget to make the album.
+Much of this occurred because they had an open ended budget to make the album.

 TV and radio weren't immune from the cocaine curse.
-A well known, former employee of WNBC in New York City claimed that when he used the stairs to go from floor to floor, he often saw people snorking coke.
+A well known former employee of WNBC in New York City claimed that when he used the stairs to go from floor to floor, he saw people snorting coke.
 During a number of TV specials aired in the late 1970s and throughout the 1980s, hosts and guests often had the ‘sniffles’.
 Most said they had colds, but were users.
-Successful songwriter and performer Paul Williams said that, before he kicked the habit, he sometimes showed up for TV performances or hosting duties often sniffling.
+Successful songwriter and performer Paul Williams said that, before he kicked the habit, he sometimes showed up for TV performances or hosting duties sniffling.

-It was easy to see the affects of the cocaine explosion by just watching TV shows in the 1980s.
-Overhead boom microphones often ended up in the shots because it was too expensive to re-shot scenes.
-Series like “Moonlighting” were constantly behind in production, often causing weeks between new episodes.
-Even the venerable TV Guide magazine had a cover with a graphic of huge amounts of cocaine on it trying to bring the issue of drug use in the entertainment industry to everyone's attention.
+It was easy to see the effects of the cocaine explosion by just watching TV shows in the 1980s.
+Overhead boom microphones ended up in the shots because it was too expensive to re-shot scenes.
+Series like “Moonlighting” were constantly behind in production, causing weeks between new episodes.
+Even the venerable TV Guide magazine had a cover with a graphic of cocaine use on it trying to bring the issue of drug use in the entertainment industry to everyone's attention.

 Despite efforts to try to control and reduce drug use in the entertainment industry, cocaine remains a mainstay and drug of choice for many.
 According to projectknow.com, here are just a few of the celebrities who were addicted to cocaine; having served prison sentences or even died from using…